Vector35/binaryninja-api/docs/guide/index.md

 within the console.
 It can also be run via the Command Palette or bound to a key.

-The script will have access to the same variables the Python console does, including the built-in special functions and variables defined by BinaryNinja, and any variables you have already defined within the console.
+The script will have access to the same variables the Python console does, including the built-in special functions and variables defined by Binary Ninja, and any variables you have already defined within the console.
 It may be helpful to think of it as an equivalent to pasting the contents of the script within the console.

 While `__name__` in the console is set to `'__console__'`, within a script it will be set to `'__main__'`. `__file__` is not